wowi42/sms-etl/README.md

 ### Pre-requisite

-In order to use the service on your server you have to understand the follow:
+In order to use the service on your server you have to understand the following:

 1. The service uses configurations to perform the ETL.
 2. The service uses `YAML` form of configuration (files).